washer143/r.wjoinery-msp1/README.md

 * Provides rudimentary steps to get in contact and get a quote
 * Clear and inviting photography presenting joinery work and skills that can be provided
 * It's visually appealing and inviting for user experience
+* Well structured and informative giving confidence for first time users
 * The website is responsive, viewable and accessable on all screen-sizes
 * Information on buisness location and opening hours
 * links to follow on social media